Piers Morgan Thinks Emma Watson’s Genderless Acting Award Win Is ‘Utterly Ridiculous’

-Piers Morgan has ridiculed Emma Watson’s genderless acting award by MTV Movie & TV Awards, telling everyone who thinks gender-neutral awards are normal to go see a doctor.
+Piers Morgan has ridiculed Emma Watson’s genderless acting award by MTV Movie & TV Awards, telling everyone who thinks gender-neutral awards are normal to see a doctor.

 Says @piersmorgan on @EmmaWatson winning #genderneutral @MTV Best Actor.
 Please do, you will be doing everyone a favor. #manchildtantrum pic.twitter.com/YlB9qEeuuD